Butetown wall becomes a canvas for community spirit

 NuLife volunteer Helen Wilkins pose in front of the mural.

 The project worked closely with neighborhood businesses, community groups, and the local radio to rally support.
-Residents shared their stories about home, heritage, and belonging, captured by local filmmaker Zaid Djerdi.
+Residents shared their stories about home, heritage, and belonging, captured by the local filmmaker Zaid Djerdi.
 These inputs laid the foundation for the artwork’s design.

 Nestled on a wall just beside Nulife Furniture, along the Dumballs road, the street art’s vivid colors and bold contrasts draw immediate attention.

 For locals and Nulife volunteers such as Megan Lawless and Helen Wilkins, the mural’s location feels deeply symbolic.
-“The black part of the mural represents the past, and the vibrant colors represent the present and the future,” Megan shared.
+“The black part of the mural represents the past, and the vibrant colors represent the present and the future,” Megan said.
 “And that resonates with the people who visit Nulife, people who wish to start their life from the scratch once again”.

 Scenes from the inauguration event held at Butetown community centre.
 Image sourced from Cadwyn archives.